Wasserstein Gaussianization and Efficient Variational Bayes for Robust Bayesian Synthetic Likelihood: Wasserstein Gaussianization for Bayesian Synthetic Likelihood

-To examine if these summary statistics follow a normal distribution, we generate $M=5000$ datasets, each of size $n=30$, from \eqref{eq:DGP toy example} with $\theta=0$.
-The scatter plots in the left panel of Figure \ref{f:toy example 1} indicate that the summary statistics do not follow a normal distribution.
-Dividing these datasets into a training, validation and test set, we now run Algorithm \ref{alg:Wasserstein Gaussianing} for training a WG transformation $T$.
-The right panel of Figure \ref{f:toy example 1} shows the lower bound on the validation set; its middle panel shows the scatter plots of the transformed summary statistics, which indicates that they follow a normal distribution.
+To examine if these summary statistics follow a normal distribution, we generate $M=10,000$ datasets, each of size $n=30$ with $\theta = 0$, and calculate the set of corresponding $M$ summary statistics.
+The scatter plots in \autoref{fig:toy example 1-nf} indicate that the summary statistics do not follow a normal distribution.
+Dividing these datasets into a training and validation set, we now run Algorithm \autoref{alg:Gaussianization WNF} for training a WG transformation.
+The left panel of \autoref{fig:toy_example_without tau} shows the scatter plots of the transformed summary statistics on the validation set, which visually indicate that they follow a normal distribution; the right panel plots the LB estimate \eqref{eq: Lower bound} values over iterations.
+To formally assess the efficacy of these transformations in enhancing the multivariate normality of the original summary statistics, we utilize the Henze-Zirkler (HZ) multivariate normality test \citep{henze1990class}.
+The $p$-value for the HZ test with the original summary statistics is 0.004, while it is 0.0561 for the transformed summary statistics.
+If we choose the typical significance level of 0.05, we then reject the normality of the original summary statistics while cannot do so for the transformed summary statistics.

-The WG transformation $T$ was trained using simulated datasets generated from the model with $\theta=\theta_0=0$, i.e. $T=T(\theta_0)$.
-To test the robustness of this transformation at different $\theta$, we generate two batches of datasets, one at $\theta=-0.1$ and the other at $\theta=0.1$.
-Figure \ref{f:toy example 2} shows the scatter plots of the original summary statistics and the transformed statistics using the transformation $T(\theta_0)$.
-The plots indicate that the transformed statistics still approximately follow a normal distribution.

-We now run two BSL procedures for Bayesian inference about $\theta$ based on the observed data $y_\text{obs}$.
-The first BSL procedure uses MCMC to approximate the posterior in \eqref{eq: bsl posterior 1}, with the sample mean $\wh\mu(\theta)$ and covariance $\wh\Sigma(\theta)$ in \eqref{eq: mean and variance} calculated based on the summary statistics $s_i$.
-The second BSL procedure also uses MCMC to approximate the posterior in \eqref{eq: bsl posterior 1}, but it uses the transformed statistics $\wt s_i=T(s_i)$ to calculate $\wh\mu(\theta)$ and $\wh\Sigma(\theta)$.
-We will refer to the second BSL method as BSL with Wasserstein Gaussianization (BSL-WG).
-All the settings of these two MCMC schemes are the same; Figure \ref{f:toy example 3} show the trace plots.
-As shown, it is very challenging for the Markov chain from the standard BSL to converge, while the chain from BSL-WG is mixing well and concentrates around the true parameter $\theta=0$.